Chicks & Ducklings

 You can buy a brooder or make one yourself.
 It’s basically an enclosed pen with a good heat source such as a 250-watt heat lamp or electric brooder hen for chicks.
 A large metal dog crate with 18-inch brooder paper added around the inside or outside to ward off drafts works well.
 You can hang the heat lamp inside if it is large enough or mount it on top.

 We generally hang two lights per broody pen.
-A regular 250-watt heat lamp and a secondary lower wattage red reptile light.
+A regular 250-watt heat lamp and a secondary lower-wattage red reptile light.
 It works well during the hotter summer months or as the chicks grow older.
 Red reptile lighting systems can be found in your local pet store and they come in 50-150 wattage.
 The brooder environment should be large enough to provide at least one-half of a square foot per chick.

 Chicks dehydrate during transit so place each chick’s beak in the waterer a few times when they arrive so they know where to drink.
 For best results, provide chicks in the brooder with at least two waterers and one or two feed sources.
 Keep the waters and feed fairly close to the heat source but not directly under it.

 We use diatomaceous earth (DE).
 It can be bought at your feed store.
 It is a fine white powder that can be sprinkled on the floor of the brooder before adding the shavings on top.
 The diatomaceous earth keeps the brooder and chicks dry, it acts as a beginner grit for them too.
 They will eat some of it but do not be alarmed.
-It assists with their digestion and the will aid in keeping the smell of ammonia down in their droppings and brooder.
+It assists with their digestion and will aid in keeping the smell of ammonia down in their droppings and brooder.
 We also use it in our hens’ nesting boxes under the straw to assist in keeping pests at bay and under the shavings in our coop.
 Please handle DE with care as the particles are fine and if an extremely large amount is inhaled, people may cough and have shortness of breath.

 “Diatomaceous earth is made from the fossilized remains of tiny, aquatic organisms called diatoms.
 Their skeletons are made of a natural substance called silica.
-Over a long period of time, diatoms accumulated in the sediment of rivers, streams, lakes, and oceans.
+Over a long period of time, diatoms accumulate in the sediment of rivers, streams, lakes, and oceans.
 Today, silica deposits are mined from these areas.” http://npic.orst.edu/factsheets/degen.html

 Growing Up: